DataTalksClub/data-engineering-zoomcamp/04-analytics-engineering/setup/cloud_setup.md

 4. Click **Start developing in the IDE**

-You'll be taken to the dbt Cloud IDE with a fresh, empty project!
+You'll be taken to the dbt Cloud IDE with a fresh project ready for development!

 ## Additional Resources